-where \hat{S}i is the tag-life-corrected survival estimate for the ith release group (i = 1,...,3).
+where \hat{S}i is the tag-life-corrected survival estimate for the ith release group (i=1,...,3).
 The variance of \hat{S}{Dam} was estimated in a two-step process that incorporated both the uncertainty in the tag-life corrections and the release-recapture processes.

-In 2011, compliance tests at John Day Dam were planned for dam operation conditions that included either 30% or 40% spill.
-High flow conditions in spring 2011 interrupted the alternating two-day spill events.
-Consequently, a post-facto approach to examining dam passage survival during spring 2011 was necessary.
-Four alternative estimates of dam passage survival were computed as follows:
+In 2011, the compliance test at Bonneville Dam was disrupted by high flow conditions in late spring.
+Consequently, a post facto approach to examining dam passage survival during spring 2011 was necessary.
+Two alternative estimates of dam passage survival were computed as follows: